About Us

 Our Vision

 Recognizing the significant challenges associated with homeownership, we are fully aware that preparation and planning are essential steps on the path to becoming a homeowner.
-In a city where 23% of New Orleanians currently live below the poverty line, a level well below our median household income, Phoenix Project Nola is committed to empowering our participants with the knowledge and skills necessary to achieve financial stability and homeownership.
+In a city where 23% of New Orleanians currently live below the poverty line, a level well below our median household income, Phoenix Project Nola is committed to empowering our participants with the knowledge and skills necessary to achieve financial stability and homeownership through our partnerships with local credit unions and other non-profits who hold a large number of resources to ensure all who we work with needs are met.

 Innovation

-Model unlike any other to increase career readiness and homeownership
+Model unlike any other to increase education and awareness of industrial hemp materials

 Improvement